atomisthq/docs/docs/index.md

 ### Automation client

 Automations are written and run within an
-Atomist [automation client][client], which interact with the Atomist platform using primarily GraphQL.
+Atomist [automation client][client], which interacts with the Atomist platform using primarily GraphQL.
 Each client hosts automations that can be invoked via the Atomist bot, Slack buttons, or when events occur.
 A client can host any number of automations, and can be hosted